 The Audit and Risk Committee (the "Audit Committee") of our Board is responsible for the oversight of risks from cybersecurity threats.
 On a quarterly basis, our CISO updates the Audit Committee on the Company's IT risk program, including an overview of risks and trends, results from third-party assessments, progress towards pre-determined risk-mitigation-related goals, our incident response plan, and cybersecurity threat developments, as well as the steps management has taken to respond to these topics.
 This quarterly update is also made available to the full Board, and the Chair of the Audit Committee informs the Board of any key updates during quarterly reports to the Board.
-Members of the Board are also encouraged to regularly engage in ad hoc conversations with management on cybersecurity-related events and to discuss any updates to our cybersecurity risk management and strategy programs.
-Material cybersecurity risks are also considered during Board and Committee discussions of important matters such as enterprise risk management, operational and strategic planning, business continuity planning, mergers and acquisitions, reputation management and other relevant matters.
+Members of the Board are also encouraged to regularly engage in ad hoc conversations with management on cybersecurity-related events and to discuss any updates to our cybersecurity risk management and strategic planning, business continuity planning, mergers and acquisitions, reputation management and other relevant matters.
 The Board also conducts an annual education session on cybersecurity trends and risks.

 Our cybersecurity risk management processes, which are discussed in greater detail above, are led by our CISO, who has over 20 years of work experience relating to cybersecurity, including at major financial institutions and consulting firms, involving the management of information security and the development of cybersecurity strategy, as well as relevant degrees and certifications, including holding a Bachelor of Science degree in Electrical and Computer Engineering.
 Our CISO oversees a team of approximately 50 professionals charged with the on-going management of our cybersecurity risk and strategy.
 These employees are informed about, and monitor the prevention, mitigation, detection, and remediation of, cybersecurity incidents through their management of, and participation in, the cybersecurity risk management and strategy processes described above, including the operation of our ITROC, incident response plan and other processes.
-Our cybersecurity team includes managers that have expertise with cybersecurity, as demonstrated by prior work experience, possession of a cybersecurity certification or degrees or other cybersecurity experience.
+Our cybersecurity experience.
 As detailed above, these members of management and management-level committees report to the Audit Committee about cybersecurity threat risks, among other cybersecurity-related matters, at least quarterly.